 Letter of recommendation from student’s principal piano teacher

-ATTN: If you attended the Piano Academy in 2023, the directors may be willing to waive your audition recording requirement; please contact elizyao@iu.edu to inquire.
+ATTN: If you attended the Piano Academy in 2024, the directors may be willing to waive your audition recording requirement; please contact elizyao@iu.edu to inquire.

-Fees and deadlines
+2025 Fees and deadlines

-OPTIONAL: Housing and meal plans
+OPTIONAL: 2025 Housing and meal plan information

 How to apply